rchevallier/jarchi-lib/doc/Colormap.md

 ```

 ## Execution

-The Wizard is organized in 3 steps.
+The **Wizard** is organized in 3 steps.
 As with any wizard, it is possible to go back and forth between pages with `< Back` and `Next >` buttons. `Cancel` will stop the Wizard. `Finish` will execute the colorization, if all necessary choices are made.

+The **Reapply** will apply directly the latest colormap saved default definition to the selected view.
+If no colormap was ever applied, or if the colormap definition is invalid (for instance, never saved), it will reroute to the wizard.

 ### 1) Property selection step

 All properties found in any element displayed in the selected view are listed for selection.

 ![Property selection](./img/Property%20list.png)